ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_interface.rst

 -----------
 All properties of the current analysis are shown.
 If properties differ between measurements within an analysis, the corresponding values are set to *(multiple)*.
-Use the scroll bars or adjust the panel or increase the size of the panel by dragging of the edge to see the full table.
+To see the full panel, use the scroll bars or increase the size of the panel by dragging the edge.

 A summary of all valid metadata properties can be found in the :ref:`dclab documentation <dclab:sec_experiment_meta>`.
 The most important